timfayz/elementcss/docs/0_preface.md

 ##Ideology
 The reason to create this project is make something modular, abstract, flexible, logical, community aimed and unique that will differentiate it from other frameworks are existing.
 Something that doesn't have predefined forms, buttons, block-quotes, lists etc.

 ELEMENT allows people to choose what they want and generate what they want.
 Currently framework allow you to outline your desirable GUI and prototype them via classes.
+A little bit later we present the ways of doing that.

 ##Features